icarus-sullivan/lawcket/packages/websocket/README.md

 ```

 ##### Lambda

-Then create your handler, using the @lawcket/websocket library.
+The lambda will need to be constructed by the @lawcket/websocket library.
+It modifies incoming messages and handles the federation of middleware and plugins.

 Example:
 ```javascript